Sport crag near the Sign of the Kiwi with about 89 bolted routes from 8 to 15m high( four are 23 m high ).

 In April 2016 the Christchurch Adventure Park leased the valley for development of a mountain bike park, and the area was closed to the public while this was being developed.
 In February 2017, two months after the park opened, the Port Hills fire burned through the area, destroying the forest in much of the valley.
 The Adventure Park has had to close the crag to climbers, but worked hard since then to remove burnt trees from the area.

+The slip from the July 2022 storms has now been cleared and the Adventure Park have opened access again from 1 November 2022.
 Christchurch Adventure Park has worked in partnership with the Alpine Club to reinstate access to Transmitter Crag.
 The southern part of the crag, the First Crag and NZAC Crag, are reopening for climbing in June 2019, under strict conditions.

 OTHER SECTIONS OF THE CRAG ARE NOT OPEN AT THIS STAGE.